nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### PrivateRoomRemoveOperator

-We send this to the server to remove private room operator abilities from a user.
+We send this to the server to remove private room operator abilities from a member.

+The server tells us operator abilities were removed for a member in a private room we are in.

 ### Data Order